rajatrajputdev/megance-react-v2/README.md

   4. Only after successful verification, treat the order as paid in your UI and back office.

   The existing Checkout flow still supports a simplified client-only payment for development.
 Transition to the server flow before going live.

+Onboarding & Profiles

+- Phone verification is authoritative via Firebase Auth (we check `user.phoneNumber`).
+The client no longer sets `phoneVerified`; the server writes it based on the auth record.
+- User profile writes are routed to a Firebase Function `updateUserProfile` which validates the ID token and persists the profile on the server.
+Set `VITE_FUNCTIONS_BASE_URL` in your environment.
+- A server trigger `onUserCreated` initializes a `users/{uid}` document on first sign-in.